 Students join the school voluntarily and are, therefore, subject to the regulations of the school, even though they may not personally hold the same philosophy, standard of conduct, or religious beliefs.

-Older students (18+) accepted into the program will find themselves subject to the regulations designed to guide all students.
-All I.S. students, whether in ESL classes or in regular classes, are expected to honor and respect the religious concepts and practices of this Seventh-day Adventist school.
+Older International students (18+) accepted to Hawaiian Mission Academy will find themselves subject to the regulations designed to guide all students.
+All I.S. students, are expected to honor and respect the religious concepts and practices of this Seventh-day Adventist school.
 I.S. students are to follow all regulations found in each section of the SCHOOL BULLETIN.

 Smoking, drinking alcoholic beverages, using drugs, and gambling are not permitted regardless of age or curricular pursuit.